pinax/django-mailer/README.rst

 django-mailer
 --------------

-'django-mailer' is a reusable Django app for queuing the sending of email.
+`django-mailer` is a reusable Django app for queuing the sending of email.

 Getting Started